1957 Hitachi TH-621 (1959 example)

 And as with most transistor radios from any country, the TH-621 was produced for more than one year — in this case, at least up through early 1959: the TH-621 example shown here has electrolytics dated to February 1959.
 Also, see the July 1959 internal price sheet below from a "Top-Line" radio distributor.

 According to the Hitachi brochure page shown below, the TH-621 came in six(!) different cabinet colors — I've seen all but the blue one and the pink one.
-So, if there were a blue one and a pink one (no guarantee that there actually were), then make that seven colors when you include the black Hitachi TH-621 that came out under the name and model number of the AMC TR-600 — and it still seems a bit odd to me that Hitachi apparently didn't make a black TH-621 under its own name.
+So, if there were a blue one and a pink one (no guarantee that there actually were), then make that seven colors when you include the black Hitachi TH-621 that came out under the OEM name and model number, AMC TR-600 — and it still seems a bit odd to me that Hitachi apparently didn't make a black TH-621 under its own name.